Our featured feline is Socks - read a little more about him at the foot of the page PnF Featuring Felines banner

 His human colleagues at Snow Hill were keen to see him suitably decorated before he left, so he received a framed service certificate (below right), complete with City of London crest, from the Chief Superintendent.
 It honours his 'purrfessionalism and commitment' and notes his 100 per cent arrest rate of mice and rats.
 The full text is: This certificate in recognition of achievement is awarded to Reagan for his purrfessionalism, commitment and dedication to duty over the past 11 years and his outstanding achievement of a 100% arrest rate of mice and rats at Snow Hill Division.

-An Arthur's lifetime achievement award for Reagan - click for enlargement Reagan's City of London Police service certificate - click for enlargement Reagan has retired to Essex, east of London, to live with the parents of one of Snow Hill's serving officers.
+Arthur's lifetime achievement award for Reagan Reagan's City of London Police service certificate - click for enlargement Reagan has retired to Essex, east of London, to live with the parents of one of Snow Hill's serving officers.
 I was very fortunate in being able to contact the officer, who in turn put me in touch with her parents, and they most kindly sent the photographs of Reagan in his retirement.
 He seems to be thoroughly enjoying his new 'civilian' life, and instead of the run of the police station, he now has his own cat flap and can come and go as he pleases to enjoy the garden, the sunshine and the outdoor world.
 When indoors he has become very affectionate, loves company and having a fuss made of him, and enjoys having his photo taken!
 That's a real silk cushion he's lying on — his well-earned retirement clearly suits him, and we wish him many more years to enjoy it.

 Fang of Texas

 We have very little information about Fang, other than that he was an official police cat in Grand Prairie, Texas in the United States.
-He was a heavyweight cat, white, long-haired, and he had his own ID complete with photo.
+He was a heavyweight cat, white, long-haired, and had his own ID complete with photo.

-Fred, the New York undercover cat
+Fred, the undercover cat

-Undercover secret agent Fred with owner Carol Moran Fred's life was all too brief, but it brought him fame.
+Fred with owner Carol Moran Fred's life was all too brief, but it brought him fame.
 Born in spring 2005 in Brooklyn, he was rescued from the streets by an animal care organisation and was found to be suffering from pneumonia, as well as having one lung collapsed and the other partly filled with fluid.
 Although given treatment, he failed to respond, and was not expected to live.
 However, enter Carol Moran, an assistant district attorney who oversees cases of animal cruelty.
 She saw Fred in the shelter and adopted him, together with a female cat, one of his litter mates.
 She named them Fred and George, after the prankster Weasley twins in the Harry Potter books.
 With the aid of antibiotics, steam showers, intensive treatment and plenty of 'tlc', Fred recovered and became quite rambunctious, delighting in chasing Carol's two other cats and even her dogs.

 Fred's assistance was enlisted by the DA's office in February 2006 to act as an undercover secret agent, posing as a potential patient for a man suspected of carrying out surgery on animals while being completely unqualified, then charging high fees for botched work.
 Working with a human undercover detective, Fred was used as bait in a sting operation to catch the offender.
 Stephen Vassall turned out to be a 28-year-old college student with no training or qualifications in veterinary care; as a result he was charged with several offences and pleaded guilty when later tried.

-Fred wearing his police badge - click to enlarge A few days after the successful operation Fred, wearing a tiny police badge on his collar, posed for photos with his owner Carol.
+Fred wearing his police badge A few days after the successful operation Fred, wearing a tiny police badge on his collar, posed for photos with his owner Carol.
 Then on 18 May 2006 he attended a news conference and small ceremony, when he was presented by Brooklyn DA Charles Hynes with a Law Enforcement Appreciation Award.
 He shared this moment of fame with Burt, a Boston terrier who had barely survived one of Vassall's botched operations and whose owner it was who had alerted police.

 Fred was honoured again in July 2006 when he appeared at an 'adopt-a-thon' benefit event for cats and dogs, hosted by Mary Tyler Moore and Bernadette Peters.
 On that occasion he received a Mayor's Alliance Award, which is presented to remarkable animals.

 Sadly, though, none of it was to come about.
 On 10 August, when Carol opened the door to take the dogs out, the cats chased one another out, as they often did, but for some reason Fred ran around outside the house and into the street, where he was hit by a car and died instantly.
-'I don’t know what he saw, what struck him or what possessed him,' said Carol.
+'I don�t know what he saw, what struck him or what possessed him,' said Carol.
 Fred's promising career had come to an untimely and premature end.

 If you would like to comment please contact me,